 Quarterback sneaks are mainly used for short-yardage situations on 3rd and 4th downs.

-Statistics show that QB sneaks are more successful than a running back carrying the ball in short-yardage situations.
+Statistics show QB sneaks are more successful than a running back carrying the ball in short-yardage situations.

 Who invented the quarterback sneak?

-How do quarterback sneaks work?
+How does quarterback sneak work?

 When do QB sneaks happen?